Fishing in Placencia, Belize: A local guide's perspective

 Get in touch via mail at [email protected], or through WhatsApp at (501) 661-5709 to check available dates.

 If I'm already booked on your preferred dates, I'll do my best to connect you with another skilled guide from my network.
-To ensure you'll get to book the dates you want, I recommend reaching out as soon as possible in advance for peak season (spring and summer).
-If not, feel free to get in touch anyway.
-Sometimes, I have often set aside some dates for walk-ins and might also have a cancellation or a flex day.
+To ensure you get the dates you want, I recommend reaching out as soon as possible for peak season (spring and summer).
+If not, reach out anyway.
+I often set aside some dates for walk-ins and might have a cancellation or a flex day.